 Mariachi Veritas de Harvard

 Mariachi Veritas de Harvard, like all Mariachi ensembles, perform traditional Mexican music.
-The sounds of trumpets, violins, guitars and the guitarron (bass guitar) combined with singing voices and the culture it represents make up the essence of the Mariachi sound.
-Because Mariachi music has a special place in the hearts of many members of Harvard and the surrounding community, because we would like to contribute to the musical and cultural diversity available in the area, (and because it is simply great music!), Harvard students have come together to perform this music since 2001.
-Click here to join us.
+The sounds of trumpets, violins, guitars and the guitarron (bass guitar) combine with singing voices and the culture it represents to make up the essence of the Mariachi sound.
+Because Mariachi music has a special place in the hearts of many members of Harvard and the surrounding community, and because we would like to contribute to the musical and cultural diversity in the area (and because it is simply great music!), Harvard students have come together to perform this music since 2001.
+More information here.

 Mozart Society Orchestra

 The Mozart Society Orchestra, founded in 1984, is Harvard’s premier classical-sized orchestra, enjoying both the intimate music-making of a chamber orchestra and the power of masterpieces usually performed by symphony orchestras.
 Though musical excellence is its top concern, MSO also boasts one of the most friendly and collegial atmospheres among the musical ensembles on campus.

 The Noteables is a non-audition show choir open to all Harvard undergraduates; we perform songs from musical theater/cinema and are dedicated to providing a non-competitive, welcoming environment for anyone who loves to sing!

 On Thin Ice

 On Thin Ice is Harvard's oldest improv comedy group on campus.
 We present short-form and musical improv, much like the games you see on "Whose Line Is It Anyway?"

 We provide instrumental and vocal instruction for kids in the Cambridge Public Schools.
 Through our efforts, we aim to provide musical guidance and to foster musical appreciation in supplement to the musical education received in school.
 More information here.